NCCA/GeometryShaders/Curves/README.md

 # Drawing Curves

 This uses GL_LINES_ADJACENCY to draw a curve with the four input values.
+The geometry is send using 4 values in the VAO and a restart index is used to start the new primitive.

 ```
     B ------- C
    /            \